-Campus crime, arrest, and referral statistics include those reported to the local/state law enforcement agencies and the Wytheville Community College Police Department.
+Campus crime, arrest, and referral statistics include those reported to the local/ state law enforcement agencies and the Wytheville Community College Police Department.
 These statistics may also include crimes that have occurred in private residences or businesses that touch the college's property.
-Wytheville Community has our main campus in the town of Wytheville Virginia with two reportable off-campus sites, one located in Galax Virginia at the Crossroads Institute and the other located in Marion Virginia at the Summit Center for Higher Education.
-Data are gathered from the following agencies in order to accurately record the statistics for WCC:
+Wytheville Community College has our main campus in the town of Wytheville Virginia with two reportable off-campus sites, one located in Galax Virginia at the Crossroads Institute and the other located in Marion Virginia at The Henderson.
+Data is gathered from the following agencies in order to accurately record the statistics for WCC: